creek-service/basic-kafka-streams-demo/docs/_demo/04-service-descriptor.md

 snippet_source: "../services/src/main/java/io/github/creek/service/basic/kafka/streams/demo/services/HandleOccurrenceServiceDescriptor.java"
 ---

-Each service within an aggregate defines a _service descriptor_ in the `services` module of the repository.
+Each service within an aggregate defines a _service descriptor_ in the repository's `services` module.

 A _service descriptor_ defines the external resources a service uses and the api it exposes.
 The types of resources a descriptor can reference depends on the installed [Creek extensions][creekExts].